 Notice Concerning the Transferability of Credits Earned at the CIA

-The transferability of course credits you earn at The Culinary Institute of America is at the complete discretion of an institution to which you may seek to transfer.
-Your CIA transcript will be reviewed to determine the best path into your next degree program.
+The transferability of course credits earned at The Culinary Institute of America is at the complete discretion of an institution to which the student may seek to transfer.
+The CIA transcript will be reviewed to determine the best path into the student's next degree program.

-For this reason, you should make certain that your attendance at the CIA will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending the CIA to determine if your credits, degree, or certificate will transfer.
+For this reason, the student should make certain that their attendance at the CIA will meet their educational goals.
+This may include contacting an institution to which one may seek to transfer after attending the CIA to determine if the credits, degree, or certificate will transfer.

 Life Achievement Portfolio